Troubleshooting Motor Circuits (TMC)

 “The software is working out great.
 It’s worth making sure that our new maintenance people go through the programs and now it’s going to be a mandatory part of their training.
 I’ve seen the difference in the few people I’ve run through.
 The more practice I can get these new troubleshooters the better.”Dana M.

-- Trace and replace wires
+- Identify and replace defective components

 - Challenges all expertise levels with multiple degrees of fault difficulty in each simulation

-- Demonstrations, hands-on labs and continuous performance measurement
+- Demonstrations, hands-on labs, and continuous performance measurement

-- Step-by-step guides help users apply new problem solving techniques to solve faults
+- Step-by-step guides help users apply new problem-solving techniques to solve faults

 - Printable resources including circuit diagrams, schematics and worksheets

 - Extra and Genius Faults available for skill maintenance